-An economics major is preparation for general education, good citizenship and literate participation in a market oriented life.
+An economics major is a preparation for general education, good citizenship, and literate participation in a market-oriented life.

 Not sure if an economics major is for you?
 Try an econ class.
 All economics courses are a part of required or elective offerings for an Associate of Arts degrees for many disciplines.
 Economics courses satisfy many major or graduation requirements and appear in Plans A, B, and C on the Intersegmental General Education Transfer Curriculum (IGETC).
 Econ also has two Certificates of Accomplishment that provide documentation of a battery of knowledge for students looking for internships, jobs, or strengthening a resume.

 The Economics program (AAT in Economics) offers students a comprehensive education in the theoretical as well as practical applications of the discipline.
 The mission of this program is to prepare students for transfer to a university.
 This program fulﬁlls the general requirements of the California State University transfer system.

 Economics is consistently rated among the topmost employable and among the top ten best paying degrees.
 But as any good economist will tell you; it is not always about more money, but rather more opportunity.
 Economists work for big or small firms, in the public or private sector, with non-profits and for-profit firms.
 Economists work everywhere in firms: accounting, advertising, finance, management, marketing, production, research and development, and sales.

 Explore the degrees and certificates offered by the Economics Program.

 Associate in Arts in Economics for Transfer (AA-T)